Forensic Building Exterior Envelope Consulting Service

 The many functions of the building envelope can be separated into three categories:

-- Support (to resist and transfer structural loads)
+• Support (to resist and transfer structural loads)

-- Control (the flow of matter and energy of all types)
+• Control (the flow of matter and energy of all types)

-- Finish (to meet human desires on the inside and outside)
+• Finish (to meet human desires on the inside and outside)

-The control function is at the core of good performance, and in practice focuses, in order of importance, on rain control, air control, heat control, and vapor control.
+The control function is at the core of good performance and, in practice, focuses, in order of importance, on rain control, air control, heat control, and vapor control.

 Water Vapor Control

 Walls do not get as severe water exposure as roofs but still leak water.
-Types of wall systems with regard to water penetration are barrier, drainage and surface-sealed walls.
-Barrier walls are designed to allow water to be absorbed but not penetrate the wall, and include concrete and some masonry walls.
-Drainage walls allow water that leaks into the wall to drain out such as cavity walls.
-Drainage walls may also be ventilated to aid drying such as rain-screen and pressure equalization wall systems.
-Sealed-surface walls do not allow any water penetration at the exterior surface of the siding material.
-Most materials will not remain sealed over the long term and this system is very limited, but ordinary residential construction often treats walls as sealed-surface systems relying on the siding and an underlayment layer sometimes called house wrap.
+Types of wall systems regarding water penetration are barrier, drainage, and surface-sealed walls.
+Barrier walls are designed to allow water to be absorbed but not penetrate the wall and include concrete and some masonry walls.
+Drainage walls allow water that leaks into the wall to drain out, such as cavity walls.
+Drainage walls such as rain-screen and pressure equalization wall systems may also be ventilated to aid drying.
+Sealed surface walls do not allow water penetration at the exterior surface of the siding material.
+Most materials will not remain sealed over the long term, and this system is minimal.
+Still, ordinary residential construction often treats walls as sealed-surface systems relying on the siding and an underlayment layer, sometimes called house wrap.

 Moisture can enter basements through the walls or floor.
-Basement waterproofing and drainage keep the walls dry and a moisture barrier is needed under the floor.
+Basement waterproofing and drainage keep the walls dry, and a moisture barrier is needed under the floor.

 Air Control